actions/setup-python/README.md

 ## Supported architectures

-Using `architecture` input it is possible to specify the required Python or PyPy interpreter architecture: `x86` or `x64`.
-If the input is not specified the architecture defaults to `x64`.
+Using the `architecture` input, it is possible to specify the required Python or PyPy interpreter architecture: `x86`, `x64`, or `arm64`.
+If the input is not specified, the architecture defaults to the host OS architecture.

 ## Caching packages dependencies